prog4biol/pfb2023/unix.md

-../               .fetchhost        .netscape/        News/ .Xauthority       .fvwmrc           .xinitrc*         nsmail/ .Xdefaults        .history          .xsession@        public_html/ .bash_profile     .less             .xsession-errors .bashrc           .lessrc           INBOX
+../               .fetchhost        .netscape/        News/ .Xauthority       .fvwmrc           .xinitrc*         nsmail/ .Xdefaults        .history          .xsession@        public_html/ .zprofile         .less             .xsession-errors .zshrc            .lessrc           INBOX
 ```
 > Whoa!
 There's a lot of hidden stuff there.
 But don't go deleting dot files.
 Many of them are essential configuration files for commands and other programs.
-For example, the `.profile` file contains configuration information for the **bash** shell.
-You can peek into it and see all of **bash**'s many options.
+For example, the `.zprofile` file contains configuration information for the **zsh** shell.
+You can peek into it and see all of **zsh**'s many options.
 You can edit it (when you know what you're doing) in order to change things like the command prompt and command search path.

 #### Getting Around